-13 Different Tropical Aquarium Snails - Rare & Common
+13 Different Types of Snails Rare & Common (With Photos)

 All aquarium hobbyists are probably familiar with snails to an extent.
 Some aquarists believe they are esteemed algae eaters and scavengers that help maintain and keep the tank in balance.
 To others, they are hated pests that quickly overrun a tank and are close to impossible to get rid of, and to many, they are beautiful creatures that make colourful, exciting inhabitants of a tank.

 Freshwater aquatic snails are hardy beings that can thrive in the same water parameters as most aquarium fish, making them straightforward to keep and compatible with a wide variety of invertebrates and fish species.

 They come in various sizes, shapes and colours.
 Despite what people have heard, not every snail is a prolific breeder and overpopulates your aquarium, although a few snails species can and will.